I said to my husband, 'Why don't you call out my name when we're making love?'. He said, "I don't want to wake you up."

 Instead, I encourage you to explore my website.
 I've published many articles about how to deal with relationship problems.
 And now is the time to start addressing whatever the issues might be.

 I wonder how you'd feel about suggesting relationship counselling or marriage guidance to your partner?
-If he or she isn't keen (or you aren’t), and you have no idea how to improve matters, then you I think you'll find my Complete guide to Building a Happy Relationship really helpful.
+If he or she isn't keen (or you aren’t), and you have no idea how to improve matters, then you I think you'll find my Loving Communication Kit for Couples really helpful.
 It's chock-full of tool, tips and advice.

 And if by any chance you're in an abusive relationship, I know you're definitely in need of help.
 Please, do connect with a professional counsellor as soon as possible.

 Ultimately, if you're not sure that you're in the right relationship, then my Relationship Test can help you find out, once and for all.

 If you suffer from anxiety, it may be stopping you from being able to have an enjoyable, healthy physical relationship.
 Ironically, having sex may help bring anxiety levels down due to the influence of the calming/bonding hormone oxytocin.
 (One of those annoying catch-22s!)